 The so-called “quartz” countertop material is actually an engineered stone product made of slabs that are bound with resins and up to 93 percent quartz particles and other minerals.
 These are not quarry-produced slabs of solid quartz.

 Quartz was developed as a more flexible and effective replacement for granite and marble.
 Compared to granite, it comes in a wider variety of hues and has a nonporous surface that is scratch- and stain-resistant.
-Some varieties are convincing imitations of real marble, having veining that is similar.
-Engineered quartz doesn’t need to be sealed annually like genuine stone does.
+Some varieties are convincing imitations of real marble, having similar veining.
+Engineered quartz doesn’t need to be sealed annually as genuine stone does.

 The so-called glass countertops, which are made of recycled glass particles combined with resins and formed into countertop slabs, are currently using a similar process.
 Consider glass as well as quartz countertops if you want to be a cutting-edge consumer.